witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Community is everywhere, I bet it is in your city as well, you don't have to be in ["Magic City of Tech Genius"](https://the-pastry-box-project.net/ed-finkler/2014-january-6).
 Speaking at local meetup, local conference is one of the ways to stimulate this community.
 It gives it opportunity to discuss things, it makes it better.

 I'm there trying to attend as much as I can, I'd love to listen to You!

+It all has been presented already
+--

+Even if it's true (which it isn't - it hasn't been presented yet if it hasn't been presented *by you*) - what's wrong with that?
+You're presenting your own view to the particular audience in a particular place at a particular time.
+It cannot be repeated and you don't know yet what discussion will you bring after (which can be even more beneficial than the talk itself).
+You don't know that before you try.

+Think about your community once again, there's really a lot of value in doing a talk at local meetup or conference because this is dedication of your time and effort to this group.
+I will appreciate if you come to my place and talk to me about the stuff you're interested in.
+It'll be more valuable than watching this online and search for *the best* of the talks on this subject.
+I'd like to listen to *your* point of view.
+I'd like to discuss it **with you and others in this group**.

 Practice
 --